Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Oxidation and Antioxidants.
 UV radiation promotes the production of

 oxidants, also called free radicals.
 Free radicals are unstable molecules produced by normal chemical processes in the body that, in excess, can damage the body's cells and even alter the DNA.
 This contributes to the aging process and sometimes to cancer.
-Vitamin C is a good antioxidant that helps protect the skin from the damaging free radicals.
+Vitamin C applied topically to the skin is a good antioxidant that helps protect the skin from the damaging free radicals.

 Defective DNA Repair and Protective Enzymes.
 Some skin cancers are caused by a breakdown in the body's mechanisms that help repair DNA damage.
 For example, xeroderma pigmentosum (XP) is a rare genetic disease in which the body cannot repair damage caused by ultraviolet light and affected people get numerous squamous cell carcinomas even at a young age.
 Normally, a number of enzymes in the skin help protect against this damage.